Razor Code Management

 </div>

-With some Razor Components placing Razor expressions within them will cause a compilation error.
-In such cases the instructions can be placed in Razor comments, for example:
+The following example shows how with some Razor Components, placing Razor expressions within them will cause a compilation error.
+In such cases the instructions can be placed in Razor comments:

 <div class="content-block">